 First published in 1974, Hard Rock: Great British Rock Climbs quickly became the book that defined the spirit of adventurous climbing in this country.
-Combining thought provoking essays with outstanding photographs, it's been a source of inspiration to several generations of climbers.
+Combining thought provoking essays with outstanding photographs, it's been a source of inspiration to several generations of climbers since.
 As one writer memorably put it, "here was a book to dip into, to savour past grips and excitement but, better still, to lure you to new crags and fresh adventures".
 Almost half a century later, Ian Parnell has assembled a new edition that features more than a dozen new routes and essays from the likes of Emma Alsford, Martin Moran and Stephen Reid.
 On Thursday 2nd April, Ian together with special guests, will present the story behind the new edition at the Outside Cafe in Hathersage.

 Here's a short film made by Jon Barton and the team at Vertebrate Publishing that weaves together text from Hard Rock and a climb of Stanage's Right Unconquerable, arguably one of the best in the Peak District.
 Jim Perrin's essay neatly sums up the pleasures of gritstone climbing, writing, "It's not that climbing on gritstone is more difficult than climbing on other forms of rock, it's just that the defences are more systematically designed to disconcert: rounded holds, rough bulging cracks and an overbearing angle; you just have to get used to them".